Finally Blocks - Cleaning Up After Exceptions

 Finally vs Using Statement

-In later chapters, you’ll learn about the using
+In later chapters, you’ll learn about the using statement, which simplifies

 // Equivalent to try-finally